jcooper036/humpday_day_trader/README.md

 # humpday_day_trader
-For the stock pick of the week
+For the stock pick of the week, randomly selected from the Nasdaq Top 100

 # Stetup